xiGUAwanOU/tech-note/database-systems/mongodb/indexes-in-mongodb.md

 There are following types of index:

-  * __single field index__: support queries that match on the specified (single) field;
+  * single field index: support queries that match on the specified (single) field;
-  * __compound fields index__: according to the creation order, it supports queries that match on compound fields or any prefix of the compound fields set;
+  * compound fields index: according to the creation order, it supports queries that match on compound fields or any prefix of the compound fields set;
-  * __text index__: support query operations that perform a text search of string content;
+  * text index: support query operations that perform a text search of string content;
-  * __hashed index__: support equality queries, but does not support range queries (create a single field index for the same field will overcome this disadvantage).
+  * hashed index: support equality queries, but does not support range queries (create a single field index for the same field will overcome this disadvantage).

 ### Create an Index